Brinker Capital, Inc.

 Core Guided Completion Strategies - Brinker-managed model portfolios targeting specific asset classes such as domestic equity, international equity, global credit, real assets and absolute return.

 Destinations Program - invests in mutual funds, including the Brinker-managed Destination funds and ETFs.

 Personal Benchmark Program - invests in various Destinations Funds the firm deems suitable for the client based on risk tolerance, investment goals and other personal factors.
-Utilizing behavioral finance principles, this program focuses on meeting goals rather than mimicking the performance of a capital market index.
-According to official documents the firm filed recently with the SEC, this “investment approach attempts to counter emotional responses to market volatility by focusing on purchasing power and satisfying spending needs so that the client can sustain their lifestyle and enhance their wealth over time.”
+Utilizing behavorial finance principles, this program focuses on meeting goals rather than tracking the performance of a capital market index.
+According to the firm's recent filings with the SEC, this “investment approach attempts to counter emotional responses to market volatility by focusing on purchasing power and satisfying spending needs so that the client can sustain their lifestyle and enhance their wealth over time.”

 Wealth Advisory Program - uses a separately managed account platform that offers both discretionary and non-discretionary investment management in order to meet the needs of high-net-worth and ultra-high-net-worth investors, family offices, institutions and endowments.

 Upon request, the firm may build a customized portfolio that may steer away from these models and instead reflects an asset allocation based on the individual client’s risk tolerance, time horizon and other personal factors.
 Also, Brinker may pay a portion of the investment advisory fee to solicitors who act as liaisons between the client and Brinker.